ibmverse/verse-developer/_tutorials/tutorial-ext-manifest.markdown

 * The __id__ property is a unique string that identifies the action contribution configured within the current __rawExtensionData__ settings.

-* The __title__ property is a string that is displayed as both the caption and the tool tip string of action button.
+* The __title__ property is a string that is displayed as both the caption and the tool tip string of the action button.

-* The __preferences__ property specifies what data is sent to the associated web application as URL parameters, and where that data resides within the context data.
+The __preferences__ property specifies what data is sent to the associated web application as URL parameters, and where that data resides within the context data.
 The list of preferences is an array and is enclosed in `[ ]` square brackets.

-* The __renderParams__ property specifies the size of the new window where the web application displays.
+The __renderParams__ property specifies the size of the new window where the web application displays.

-* The __features__ property indicates which Verse API is called by the widget.
+The __features__ property indicates which Verse API is called by the widget.
 The list of features is an array and is enclosed in `[ ]` square brackets.
 Currently, the only accepted value is __core__ which indicates that the Verse core API will send context data to the web application through [cross-document messaging][5].

 __Notes:__